 What is on the table in congress at this moment are two starkly different proposals for the new US farm bill, whose current version expires on September 30th, 2018.
 The House of Representatives agreed on a farm bill in April 2018 that essentially eliminated federal funding for the local food economy, including FMLFPP and VAPG.
 The bipartisan farm bill being proposed since June 2018 by the Senate, on the other hand, consolidated and expanded upon past programs to form the Local Agriculture Market Program (LAMP), with long-term mandatory funding guarantees (read more about the structure of LAMP and other aspects of the Senate proposed farm bill here).
 The House and Senate must come to an agreement on the farm bill by September 30th, or else the old farm bill will be extended with no guaranteed funding.
 The implications of the bill are high for small-scale farmers and the rapidly growing local and sustainable food and agricultural sector overall, which in turn will have important national and global implications for the environment and for human health.

-But don’t take it just from us how important this legislation is, let’s hear from a voice of the farmers, “lady-farmer extraordinaire” Julia Asherman, who runs Rag and Frass Farms in Jeffersonville, Georgia, and is a founding farmer of the farmer-run Middle Georgia Growers Cooperative.
+According to “lady-farmer extraordinaire” Julia Asherman, who runs Rag and Frass Farms in Jeffersonville, Georgia, and is a founding farmer of the farmer-run Middle Georgia Growers Cooperative.
 Julia had this to say about the predicament for local and sustainable rural farmers in the US, and the importance of supporting LAMP: “While there is increased demand for sustainably farmed produce, and we innovative small farmers are constantly finding ways to increase productivity using our resourcefulness, for our farmer-run small-scale cooperative model to be competitive in the marketplace, there needs to be more institutional support.
 This support can come from private-sector organizations, but government funds and legislation are critical in improving infrastructure and facilitating the beneficial connection between conscious consumers and producers.
 LAMP is very important, especially for us sustainable farmers here in rural Georgia.”

 There are many ways in which you can help support the local food economy (better described as the “local food ecosystem,” as Ben Feldman, Policy Director of the National Farmers Market Coalition, calls it), and join the movement towards sustainable agriculture and strong communities.
 By visiting your local farmers market, joining a CSA (community sustained agriculture), and supporting cooperatives, food hubs, programs and organizations that are part of this conscious paradigm-shift, you can be an active part of the solution.
 These mindful practices also have the important benefit of helping to ensure overall physical and mental health for yourself and your loved ones, through the eating of healthful fresh, in-season produce.